KazaiMazai/SwiftletModel/README.md

     }
     .resolve()
 ```

+*Wait but we've just saved a chat with users and messages, WTF?
+Exactly.
+That's the point of bidirectional links and normalizaion.*

 When `resolve()` is called all entities are pulled from the context storage
 and put in its place according the nested shape in denormalized form.